foxlet/macOS-Simple-KVM/README.md

-## Check to see if virtualization is enabled
+## Check to see if processor virtualization is enabled

 `dmesg | grep -E "DMAR|IOMMU"`

-if no output then enable Virtulization in BIOS
+if no output then enable virtulization in BIOS

 ## GET ID USBs